strategicdata/pmhc-mds-spec/doc/data-specification/identifier-management.rst

 :ref:`Outcome Collection Occasion Key <outcome-collection-occasion-data-elements>` will be created and managed by Provider Organisations.

+The PMHC MDS specification requires each of these keys to be unique and stable at the Provider Organisation level.

 Each record needs to be assigned a unique key in order to facilitate adding/updating/deleting each item when uploading/entering data.
 These keys will be created and managed by the Provider Organisation.